How do I get Cash Back when I buy a house?

 Be sure and tell the Agent at the New Home site that you have an agent.

-It's crazy not to use us and get the rebate!
-Just give the salesperson our name and contact information on your first visit to the model home.
-Let us know in advance so we can be ready when they call us.
+You want to use us and get the rebate!
+Give the salesperson our name and contact information on your visit to sign the contract at the sales office.
+You can give them a copy of our rebate agreement.
+Be sure and inform us in advance so we can be aware of everything when they call us.

 Do I have to find the house myself?